justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 ### Heap Object References

 Baker's paper does not mention one important detail.
 A heap object can be modified to contain a reference to a stack object.
-For example, by using a `set-car!` to change the head of a list:
+For example, by using a `set-car!` to change the head of a list.

-TODO: diagram?

 This is problematic since stack references are no longer valid after a minor GC and the GC does not check heap objects.
 We account for these mutations by using a write barrier to maintain a list of each modified object.
 During GC these modified objects are treated as roots to avoid dangling references.